-Although definitively disproving this claim is impossible (because nearly all the tapes from the first decade of the Tonight Show[1962-1972] were erased), other available evidence (or lack thereof) is sufficient to justify assigning this legend its apocryphal status:
+Although definitively disproving this claim is impossible since nearly all the tapes from the first decade of Carson’s tenure as the Tonight Show‘s host

-During this exchange, Johnny genuinely looks surprised, as if he'd never heard the story before.
 Those who insist this incident really did happen often claim that Carson and Gabor’s denials mean nothing, because they were required to issue them under the terms of settlement agreed to after the actress sued the talk show host.
-However, being embarrassed on television isn’t valid grounds for a lawsuit, as the Los Angeles Times noted in an article on the controversy surrounding the film Borat:
+However, being embarrassed on television isn’t valid grounds for a lawsuit, as the Los Angeles Times noted in an article on the controversy surrounding the popular 2006 “mockumentary” film Borat:

 “The whole concept of making people look foolish in an unsuspecting environment has been happening since ‘Candid Camera,'” said entertainment law attorney Mel Avanzado, who has represented producers on issues related to unscripted TV shows. “‘Borat’ is not new.
 It’s just taking it to a new level of silliness.”

 Many of those who appear in “Borat” feel they were publicly humiliated, but Avanzado says that, legally speaking, is not sufficient grounds for a lawsuit.
 “It’s not that you are placed in an embarrassing light,” he said.
 “You have to be placed in a false light.”

 (It’s also rather improbable that if Zsa Zsa were so offended by the alleged remark as to bring suit against Johnny Carson, she would have continued to appear on his show over the years, or that Johnny would have invited her back in the first place.)